AyalaPoli/QHAOS_Ver1/README.md

 # QHAOS

-QHOAS is a software that mediate the interaction of the control box and the user using a friendly GUI and can execute of multiple scheduled tasks on the systems devices.
+QHOAS is a software for mediate the interaction of the control box and the user using a friendly GUI and can execute of multiple scheduled tasks on the systems devices.